leecardona/vscode-setup/README.md

 - [X] From the result of tag related extentions select `git-tag` by clicking on the `install` button for it.

-# Workflow Steps
+# Workflow Steps:
 Below are steps that are performed as part of using VSC on a normal iterative basis.

-## Committing code and updating remote repo
+## Committing code and updating remote repo:
 Commiting code updates is pretty straight forward in VSC as it should auto detect any changes to your local git repo.
 When it does, VSC will provide a visual indication by placing a badge over the SCM tab icon denoting how many changes it has deteced, like so:

 ![change detection indicator](https://github.com/leecardona/vscode-setup/blob/master/assets/change_detected.png?raw=true)